Possible Complications In Children With Diabetes

 High blood pressure (hypertension)

 This increases the risk of heart attacks and strokes.
-Blood pressure should be checked at time of diagnosis and at least once a year.
+People with diabetes need blood pressure checks at the time of diagnosis and at least once a year.

 Cholesterol or lipids